anthonychu/melcher/content/draft/2019-10-16-1-Year-At-Microsoft/index.md

 ## Cloud Solution Architect

 In October 2018, after only three weeks of hiring process, I was eager to join Microsoft.
 I landed my dream job (Cloud Solution Architect) in a dream team with an awesome manager.
 The role that initially sounded like a lot of marketing and pre-sales, but is very very technical (really!).
-Even with a ton of Azure knowledge and large-scale project experience, I am learning new stuff on a daily basis.
+Even with a ton of Azure knowledge and large-scale project experience, I am learning new stuff daily.
 Combine that with the Microsoft organizational complexity and - it's quite some fun!
 And I *thought*, as former MVP, I knew Microsoft in and out!

 There are multiple ways to live the role, but now, one year in the role, I help customers on their Azure cloud journey: